144.147 Rural hospital planning and transition grant program.

 (4) the extent that the health needs of the community are not currently being met by other providers in the service area;

 (5) the need to recruit and retain health professionals;

 (6) the extent of community support;

-(7) the coordination with local community organizations, such as community development and public health agencies; and
+(7) the integration of health care services and the coordination with local community organizations, such as community development and public health agencies; and

 (8) the financial condition of the hospital.